svrc/killozap-cf/README.md

 Destroys (with extreme prejudice) consul or etcd cluster persistent state for a given cf deployment for when those clusters have lost quorum.

 Assumes the PCF convention where
+* consul server jobs have the pattern "consul_server"
 * etcd server jobs have the pattern "etcd_server"
 * diego BBS have "diego_database" job name patterns,
 * diego brain have "diego_brain" job patterns,